brt-yilmaz/git-notes/git.md

 > Commits can be written in vim or you can change default text editor for conflicts

-`git log --oneline` to see commits in one line
+`git log --oneLine` to see commits in one line

 `git commit --amend`  to modify last commit